hex-plex/Gait-Occlusion-GAN/README.md

 The Conversion of the Spatio Data to latent space was done using a  conditional Variational AutoEncoder.
 We have used a 3 Datasets : for training 2 namely, CASIA-B, OU-ISIR large population, and testing 1 namely, TumIITKGP.

+*A conditional GAN based approach is also been presented in code*

 ## Proposed approach

 We have used a Model based approach for feature extraction using **Temporally constrained Kmeans Clustering** and **Short Path in a Weighted Graph** for assigning Keypose for the Sequence even in case of Occlusion.
 This achieved substantially better results